-The department holds UKAS accreditation (Ref 8136) and is accredited for training with the Royal College of Pathologists for junior medical staff and the Institute of Biomedical Sciences for Biomedical Scientists, AP's and MLA's.
+The department is a UKAS accredited Medical Laboratory No. 8136, and is accredited for training with the Royal College of Pathologists for junior medical staff and the Institute of Biomedical Sciences for Biomedical Scientists, AP's and MLA's.

 Opening hours